byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<sgp\_>** ErCiccioen do you want to have these translators appeal for FFS funds donations directly, or do you want to make one proposal for general workgroup funds that you allocate?
 **\<sarang>** (need to take off for my talk, please mention or dm if needed)
 **\<rehrar>** bai sarang
-**\<ErCiccione>** the idea was to open a fund, something like the monero outreach workgroup is starting to do.
+**\<ErCiccione>** the idea was to open a fund, something like the byterub outreach workgroup is starting to do.
 But for the localization workgroup is much harder to manage, since we take care of many projects in very different formats
 **\<ErCiccione>** paying for word like outreach is doing is not possible at all
 **\<ErCiccione>** so, maybe somebody has some inputs on this
 **\<ErCiccione>** what i would reward is translations and reviews